thebriandurham/grabsploit/README.md

 An inline `less` (or less-like feature) is on the to-do.
 So, in the future you can peak at the code, decide whether to *grab the sploit* or go peak at other results, and so on.

+### Disclaimer: Truncated Titles
+One of the things that always annoys me about searchsploit & msfconsole's search feature is the full titles & paths that overflow the terminal line.
+This results in difficult to read output, where I typically sit there and resize the terminal and re-run the search until the results are displayed legibly.

+***As it is*** `grabsploit` truncates titles that are longer than 64 characters long (roughly the amount of characters needed to fully fill a line in **my** terminal dimensions when I'm working.
+This setting can be changed in **main.rs** by updating the TITLE_CUTOFF value.

+In the future, I plan to have this value be calculated at runtime to make things easier, or to just not truncate if the terminal is wide enough (see To Do section below).

 ## Building
 1. Follow instructions [here](https://www.rust-lang.org/tools/install) to install rust if you haven't already
 2. From project directory, run `cargo build`